alanzanattadev/molecule-landing/docs/core-execution.md

 #### Architecture

-Molecule's Core uses Redux and the flux pattern.
-If you don't know this architecture I let you check here: https://facebook.github.io/flux/docs/in-depth-overview.html#content
+Molecule's Core uses Redux and the Flux pattern.To discover the Flux pattern, you can[ read its official documentation](https://facebook.github.io/flux/docs/in-depth-overview.html#content).

 In order to handle UI changes and input controls in a consistent way, we chose this architecture.
 All the molecule state is stored in the Redux state, and state changes lead to a UI refresh.
 Modifications to the state is made by reducers which receive actions.
 Actions are simple descriptions of events happening.